 Conventional l lenders are charging higher interest rates to home buyers with higher Debt to Income ratios to mitigate the loan risk.
-If you are a borrower with a high loan to value ratio, you may have to purchase private mortgage insurance to qualify to the loan from any lender.
-The loan to value ratio is the value of the home versus the amount borrowed to purchase the home.
+If you are a borrower with a high loan-to-value ratio, you may have to purchase private mortgage insurance to qualify for a loan from any lender.
+The loan-to-value ratio is the home’s value versus the amount borrowed to purchase the home.
 Private mortgage insurance is a tool for the bank making the loan to protect the investment in the loan.

 Excerpted from the Plain Dealer Sunday, October 28, 2018 Section F2